Updated: 5 days ago

 This is my bokashi set:

-Click the link to see the bokashi bin I bought on Amazon
+Click here or below to see the recommended bokashi bin to buy on Amazon:

 Set aside some food scraps!